Particular/docs.particular.net/nservicebus/upgrades/5to6/deprecated-transportmessage.md

  - 6
 ---

 Previous versions used `TransportMessage` as a generic holder both for outgoing and incoming messages.
 For a better separation of concerns that class has been split into `IncomingMessage` and `OutgoingMessage`.
-So all code paths related to outgoing messages will use `OutgoingMessage` and all code paths related to incoming messages will use `IncomingMessages`.
+All code paths related to outgoing messages use `OutgoingMessage` and all code paths related to incoming messages use `IncomingMessage`.
 The class `TransportMessage` has been deprecated entirely.
 Here are a few common scenarios related to `TransportMessage` and how they can be addressed with either `IncomingMessage` or `OutgoingMessage`.

 ## Body

-Both `IncomingMessage` and `OutgoingMessage` provide a body byte array to get access to the underlying payload of the property `Body`.
+Both `IncomingMessage` and `OutgoingMessage` provide a body byte array to access the underlying payload of the property `Body`.

 When setting the body, raw sending is the most likely scenario.
-See section [Raw sending](#raw-sending).
+See [Raw sending](#raw-sending) below.

 ## Headers